nabiieee/Rayo-Store-Data-Analysis--Interactive-Dashboard-creation-using-MS-Excel/README.md

 ## **Project Objective**

 Rayo Store wants to create an annual sales report for 2025.
-So that, the owner of the Vrinda store can understand their customers and grow more sales in 2026.
+So that, the owner of the Rayo store can understand their customers and grow more sales in 2026.

 ## **Dataset used**
 - <a href="https://github.com/nabiieee/Rayo-Store-Data-Analysis--Interactive-Dashboard-creation-using-MS-Excel/blob/main/Vrinda%20Store%20Data%20Analysis-Report.xlsx">Rayo Store Data</a>